 This course is a capstone project in which students are asked to work through a full data science workflow on a set of real data drawn from sports, politics, business or public health.
 This course exists to prepare students for the kind of work they will do on Data Science or Analytics teams, and as such, also features an emphasis on interviewing for jobs in the space and communicating results to stakeholders.
-Prerequisites: Foundations of Data Analytics I & II, Principles and Techniques of Data Analytics I & II, Principles and Techniques of Data Analytics I & II, Data Structures.
+Prerequisites: Foundations of Data Analytics I & II, Principles and Techniques of Data Analytics I & II, Data Structures.